HL7/davinci-pcde/src/pagecontent/usecases.md

 ### Clinical Requirements
 Clinical requirements to support this implementation guide include the following:

-1.  the ability to define current care that is being provided to the member which includes not just traditional treatments (e.g. home oxygen therapy for COPD. medications for management of diabetes) but also participation in disease management programs to support a member's chronic illnesses and help manage either specific clinical outcomes or quality of life;
+1.  the ability to define current care that is being provided to the member which includes not just traditional treatments (e.g. home oxygen therapy for COPD. medications for management of diabetes) and their progress and the relevant providers of that care, but also participation in disease management programs to support a member's chronic illnesses and help manage either specific clinical outcomes or quality of life;
 2.  conditions that led to the need for these treatments, such as: COPD - to indicating a need for home oxygen therapy, diabetes - basis for medication management of diabetes, organ transplant - indicating the need for immunosuppressants, etc.;
 3.  guidelines that are used to decide that such a treatment is appropriate.
 These can include commercial guidelines such as MCG, InterQual and others.
 The goal is to include a reference (e.g. URL) to the appropriate guideline;
 4.	any specific prior authorizations that are in effect to support the treatment such as authorization for home oxygen therapy, and